abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 $$

 **Note: In the above equations I am not simplyfying any of the fraction values**(e.g $
-\frac{3}{15} = \frac{1}{5}$), **This is because we can easily check the probability sum equals to 1 wherever it is applicable.**
+\frac{3}{15} = \frac{1}{5}$), **This is to make it easy for verifying the probability sum.**

-#### What about partial measurement of independent multiple systems?
+### What about partial measurement of independent multiple systems?

-If you take an example `Ex-4` the two systems we discussed there are not independent systems.
+In an example `Ex-4` the two systems we discussed are not independent.
 So when we measured the system $X_1$ it gave us some information about the state of the system $X_2$ before actually measuring the system $X_2$.

-When two systems are independent then measuring one of systems doen't provide any information about the second system before the measurement of the second system.
+When two systems are independent then measuring one of systems doesn't provide any information about the second system before the actual measurement of the second system.

-Lets take an example given in `Ex-1`.
-For that joint system $(X_1,X_2)$ before and after measuring the system $X_1$ the probability associated with each state of the $X_2$ remains the same.
-That's the reason we call them independent systems.
+Lets take a joint system $(X_1,X_2)$ in `Ex-1`.
+In that example you can see that the probability associated with the system $X_2$ doesn't change after measuring the system $X_1$ and vice versa is also true.
+This is exactly why we call them independent systems.

 ## Operations on multiple systems

+### Can we still use stochastic matrix?

-When we think multiple systems as a combined single system then the operations on multiple systems can be defined using stochastic matrix similar to the single system.
+If we think about the multiple systems combined together as a single system, then the operations on multiple systems can also be defined using stochastic matrix.
 Here the rows and columns of the stochastic matrix corresponds to the entries of the classical state set of the joint system.
 Remember that we can get the calssical state set of the joint system using the cartesian product of the classical state sets of the individual systems.

 Lets take usual example of two bits joint system $(X_1, X_2)$.
 The rows and columns of the stochastic matrix for this joint system will corresponds to a cartesian product set $\Sigma_1 \times \Sigma_2$.

-#### What is a deterministic operation on multiple system?
+### What about the deterministic operation on multiple systems?

 Deterministic operation is an operation on multiple system for which the input and output corresponds to one of the classical state of the joint system.
 There won't be any uncertainty about the output.
-We alway get exactly one of the classical states as the output.
+We will alway get exactly one of the classical states as the output.

-> We will look into a specific example of controlled NOT operation where if $X_1 = 1$ then flip the bit $X_2$, otherwise do nothing.
+> First We will look into a specific example of controlled NOT operation where if $X_1 = 1$ then flip the bit $X_2$, otherwise do nothing.

+The controlled-NOT means, there will be one control bit and if the control bit is 1, then we will apply NOT operation on the other bit.
 The following stochastic matrix represents this operation.
-We have seen about the stochastic matrix in the blog about the single system classical information.
+We have seen about the stochastic matrix in the blog about the single system classical information.(Even though the given below matrix represents deterministic operation, we can call it stochastic because it satisfies the conditions for being a stochastic matrix)

 $$
 \begin{equation}\tag{Ex-5}